barseghyanartur/django-elasticsearch-dsl-drf/vagrant/README.rst

     vagrant suspend

-Browsing ElasticSearch indexes
+Browsing Elasticsearch indexes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A `head <https://github.com/mobz/elasticsearch-head>`_ plugin to browse
-ElasticSearch indexes has been installed.
+Elasticsearch indexes has been installed.

 Just open the following link in your browser: